AlexStrNik/sql-vis/README.md

 ### One more thing

-- Trailing commas are not supported yet :(
+- Trailing commas are supportedonly inside `CREATE TABLE` :(
 - Semicolomns are required after `CREATE TABLE` statement

 ### How Do They Do It